chiao45/ams562-notes/intro/why_cpp.rst

   B = np.random.random((3,3))
   C = A.dot(B)

-Well, I am kidding!
-This is cheating as homework assignments.
+Well, I am kidding as this is cheating as homework assignments.
 You probably implemented the triple for-loops.
 If you did a timing analysis, you would probably see that the triple for-loop version is more than 100 times slower.
+Languages like
-Languages like `Python`_ or `MATLAB`_ hide details from users, for instance, many students don't understand how matrices are stored in `MATLAB`_ and `NumPY` and the difference between accessing from column ``j`` to column ``j+1`` in these two languages, i.e. speed is different when accessing :python:`A[i,j:j+2]` and :matlab:`A(i,j:j+1)`.
+`Python`_ or `MATLAB`_ hide details from users, for instance, many students don't understand how matrices are stored in `MATLAB`_ and `numpy` and the difference between accessing from column ``j`` to column ``j+1`` in these two languages, i.e. speed is different when accessing :python:`A[i,j:j+2]` and :matlab:`A(i,j:j+1)`.
 On the other side, `C++`_ hides nothing from users.